 Fractions are the first tricky concept learners come across in maths.
-Fortunately for maths teachers, most learners are familiar with fractions before they're taught in the classroom and this familiarity comes from family conversations like this:
+Fortunately for maths teachers, most learners are familiar with fractions before they're taught in the classroom, mostly thanks to family conversations like this:

 "Mum, can I have the last chocolate bar?"

 Two minutes later...

 "Mum, my half of chocolate isn't as big as hers!"